RosaIsela31/vuetiful-dog/README.md

 _Check the Giphy API_

 - Check Api endpoint to know how to apply the requisites of the challenge
 - Add filters to URL endpoint.
-(Bring 5 items about the word "dog").
+(Bring 5 items about the word "dog")

 _Display the gifts in a list using the data available from the API_

 - Perform a GET request to the API and axios the data array
 - Pass the array of offers as props to the PxCard component
 - Map the props to generate an automatic list.
-Show name and image.
+Show name and image
 - Apply Styles and Design UI
+- Add media queries to do a responsive app

 _Add Test_